Skip to main content

 Per-Resource Priority

-Real browsers don't ask for every resource at the same priority.
-The HTML document is highest, the main stylesheet right behind it, deferred scripts way at the back, images somewhere in the middle.
+Browsers don't ask for every resource at the same priority.
+The HTML document goes out highest, the main stylesheet right behind it, deferred scripts way at the back, images somewhere in the middle.
 The browser signals this in two places:

 Chrome 147+ desktop emits both.
 The header carries urgency, and the wire weight is derived from urgency by weight = 256 - (urgency * 73) / 2.
 So urgency 0 lands on weight 256, urgency 1 on 220, urgency 2 on 183, urgency 3 on 147 (Chrome's default), urgency 4 on 110.

 Anti-bot vendors watch this because a single-weight H2 PRIORITY frame on every request is a dead giveaway.
-Real Chrome traffic varies the weight per resource type.
-A bot client that pumps weight 256 (or weight 1) on every request looks nothing like Chrome.
+Real Chrome traffic varies the weight per resource type, and a bot client that pumps weight 256 (or weight 1) on every request looks nothing like Chrome.

 How httpcloak picks the priority